-No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance
+No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.

-The University's Title IX Coordinator is responsible for coordinating the University's efforts to comply with and carry out its responsibilities under Title IX, including promptly, thoroughly, and equitably investigating and resolving reports of Prohibited Conduct to eliminate Prohibited Conduct, prevent its recurrence, and remedy its effects.
+The University's Title IX Coordinator is responsible for coordinating the University's efforts to comply with and carry out its responsibilities under Title IX.

-The University's Title IX Coordinator is:

-Ashley Blamey 1817 Melrose Avenue Knoxville, TN 37996 (865) 974-9600 ashleyblamey@utk.edu titleix.utk.edu
+The University's Title IX Coordinator is: Ashley Blamey 1817 Melrose Avenue Knoxville, TN 37996 (865) 974-9600 ashleyblamey@utk.edu titleix.utk.edu

-Reports or complaints of Prohibited Conduct or any other kind of Sex Discrimination2, or questions about the University's policies, procedures, resources, or programs concerning any of those issues, may be directed to the University's Title IX Coordinator or other Title IX Officials, who are trained and accessible to members of the University community for consultation and assistance.
+Reports or complaints of Prohibited Conduct or questions about the University's policies, procedures, resources, or programs concerning Prohibited Conduct, may be directed to the University's Title IX Coordinator or other Title IX Officials, who are trained and accessible to members of the University community for consultation and assistance.